 Carolina’s face showed surprise.

 “Twenty-five million?
 Tell us about that.”

 “The mob bosses like cold, hard cash.
-Occasionally, Morton converts their illicit profits into paper currency and sends it by RoboTaxi to New York City.
+Occasionally, Morton converts their illicit profits into paper currency and sends it via RoboTaxi to New York City.

 I found out about two of these transfers and intercepted them.
-Two years ago, I stole five million from their RoboTaxi while the two mob grunts got sloshed in some dive bar.
+Two years ago, I stole five million from their RoboTaxi while the mob delivery boy got sloshed in some dive bar.

 The twenty million I intercepted by reprogramming their Tesla to come to me first so I could spike their water bottles and booze with Rohypnol.”

 “Wait a minute, Angel.
 You are claiming that you can reprogram a Tesla self-driving vehicle.
 They have the most sophisticated computer security on the planet,” Carolina said.

 “True, but the Chicago Tesla dealership uses interconnected supercomputers.
-One of those desktop units is their maintenance computer, which is always powered on.
-By breaking into it, I can set myself up as an invisible clone of the maintenance manager, freely sending maintenance commands to any Tesla car on the road.
-I can reroute the vehicle’s destination, view the exterior cameras, and so forth.self-driving
+One of those desktop units is their maintenance manager’s computer, which is always powered on.
+By breaking into it, I discovered he had a maintenance app allowing him to send commands to any Tesla vehicle on the road.
+I can surreptitiously command any Tesla vehicle, reroute the vehicle’s destination, view the exterior cameras, etc.”

+“Angel, does it look like Doctor Morton has the same ability to take command of self-driving vehicles?”

+“Yes, he does.
+Control of these self-driving vehicles is why they can commit heinous crimes and get away so cleanly.”

-Carolina, with her index finger rubbing her lower lip,The gobsmacked Carolina, with her index finger rubbing her lower lip, wanted to know more.
+Carolina, with her index finger rubbing her lower lip, wanted to know more.

 “May I ask what became of the money?”

-“I held the five million for one year, investing some of it in the stock market.
-Once I had built up a nest egg (currently $4.3 million), I sent the five million plus interest to the IRS via a RoboTaxi.
+“I held the five million for one year, investing in the stock market.
+Once I had built up a nest egg (currently $1.3 million), I sent the five million plus interest to the IRS via a RoboTaxi.

 I sent the twenty million directly to the IRS.
-I’m sure that my theft of their drug loot caused the Albanian mob some discomfort.”
+I’m sure my theft of their drug loot caused the Albanian mob some discomfort.”

-“Angel, does it look like Doctor Morton has the same ability to take command of self-driving vehicles?”

-“Yes, he does.
-Control of these automated vehicles is why they can commit heinous crimes and get away so cleanly.”

 Carolina motioned for an FBI employee to come to the table.
 She jotted down the amounts and asked him to check with the IRS immediately.

 “Tell us more about your current exploit?”
 Carolina said.